adityadhopade/interview_deck/kubernetes_trivia.md

-### Kubernetes Trivia
+# Kubernetes Trivia

 ## WHy go with K8 rather than Docker Compose ?

 - In Docker Compose; if our container goes down it will not automatically start the container
 - We need to configure our own load balancer mechanism in the compose whereas it is handled very easily in the Kubernetes Services of Load Balancer.
-- Docker Compose we need to manage the scaling manually but in the Kubernetes we can manage it by using the controllers(replicaset) for that matter.
+- Docker Compose we need to manage the scaling manually but in Kubernetes, we can manage it by using the controllers(replicaset) for that matter.
-- DNS mapping not availavble by default in Compose
+- DNS mapping not available by default in Compose
-- K8's easily manages the Current vs Desired state with the help of Controllers that was not feature in the Compose.
+- K8 easily manages the Current vs Desired state with the help of Controllers that were not featured in the Compose.

 ## K8's basics

 - This is how our application lies
   ![K8 Flow](image-17.png)

-- Main purpsoe of `K8 is to expose our PODS to the external workld with best security pratices possible`
+- The main purpose of `K8 is to expose our PODS to the external workladd with best security practices possible`
 - The granular control of K8's comes from the POD (smallest level that we can control in K8s)
 - Pod can contain one or multiple containers.
-[Preffered is one container in one pod.]
+[Preferred is one container in one pod.]
 - [NOTE] Pod if goes down cannot restart on its own it needs the help of controllers to get them restarted.
-- `Controllers` are the ones who takes the responsibility of maintaining the POD's.
+- `Controllers` are the ones who take the responsibility of maintaining the POD's.
-- Whenever external user wants to connect to our Pod it can connect via the K8's services like
+- Whenever the external user wants to connect to our Pod it can connect via the K8's services like
   - a> ClusterIp( Default; For internal Communication of Pods),
-  - b> NodePort (Preffered for Communication within the same VPC).
+  - b> NodePort (Preferred for Communication within the same VPC).
   - c> LoadBalancer (Depends on the Cloud Provider for the External Communication)
-  - d> Ingress (Most widely used in the Industry; it maintains a route table insiide it for the path based routing)
+  - d> Ingress (Most widely used in the Industry; it maintains a route table inside it for the path based routing)
-  - e> External Name (Newly intreoduced not widely used)
+  - e> External Name (Newly introduced not widely used)

 ## Some commands